KitronikLtd/pxt-kitronik-stopbit/PedestrianCrossing.md

 ### @activities true
 ### @explicitHints true

-# STOP:bit Traffic Light and Predestrian Crossing
+# STOP:bit Traffic Light and Pedestrian Crossing

 ## Introduction
 ### Introduction @unplugged
-Learn how to use the Kitronik STOP:bit and code a traffic light sequence that has an predestrial crossing.
+Learn how to use the Kitronik STOP:bit and code a traffic light sequence that has an pedestrial crossing.

 ![StopBit on red](https://KitronikLtd.github.io/pxt-kitronik-stopbit/assets/stop-bit-red-light-on.jpg)